MAYURJAISWAR/Linkedin-Dashboard-Analytics/README.md

 # Linkedin-Dashboard-Analytics

-m proud to announce that I have created a comprehensive LinkedIn Dashboard Analytics to analyze my profile activity on the platform.
+I am proud to announce that I have created a comprehensive LinkedIn Dashboard Analytics to analyze my profile activity on the platform.
 This dashboard provides in-depth insights into various aspects of my LinkedIn presence, including the number of invitations sent and received, connections established, and messages exchanged.

 The steps involves downloading the data from my LinkedIn account and loading it into Power BI, and then cleaning the data using the Power Query Editor.